 Put the “I” into C_vic!

 In this season of political questioning, local artist Linda Hesh presents us with a way to voice our opinions.
 The “I” in this interactive sculpture is purposely missing so that you can pose for a photo standing in the artwork to Put the “I” into C_vic, and tell us what “civic” means to you.
 Thank you to everyone who showed up for the project launch on October 15.
-Photos will be appearing on the project website soon.
-The installation will be at 2300 Clarendon Boulevard at the fountain through November 7 when it moves to Arlington Arts Center at 3550 Wilson Boulevard until November 18.
+Check out photos from the day on the project website.
+The installation will be on view at 2100 Clarendon Boulevard for the winter.
+Passerby are encouraged to take their photo with the sculpture and share on social media.
 This program is part of Courthouse 2.0: Reimagining the Civic, a public art initiative aimed at sparking public conversation about the future Courthouse Square by exploring the interaction between civic space and civic life in Arlington in the twenty-first century.

 Check out the Design for the New Ballston Quarter Pedestrian Bridge